sourcegraph/deploy-sourcegraph/README.dev.md

     1. Click on the `connect` button next to your cluster, it’ll give you a command to copy+paste in your terminal.
     1. Run the command in your terminal.
 Once it finishes, run `kubectl config current-context`.
 It should tell you that it’s set up to talk to the cluster that you just created.
     1. In order to give yourself permissions to create roles on the cluster, run: `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $YOUR_NAME@sourcegraph.com`
+    1. Make the frontend port accessible by running through the port-forwarding step in [docs/install.md](docs/install.md#port-forward).
   - Do the same smoke tests that we do for `sourcegraph/sourcegraph` (check to see that the new release works, check to see that the upgrade path works)
     - Check to see that the latest `master` is working on a fresh cluster
       1. Deploy the latest `master` to your new cluster